College Girl (1978 film)

 College Girl is a 1978 Hindi movie and a remake of Lipstick.
-Produced by Shantilal Soni, the film is directed by S. D. Narang.
+Produced by Shantilal Soni, the film is directed by S. D. Nārang.
 The film stars Sachin, Bindiya Goswami, Rita Bhaduri, Bhagwan, Paintal, and Shreeram Lagoo.

 The film's music is by Bappi Lahiri.
-There are 2 lovely songs in the movie - Kishore Kumar's "Pyar mangha hai tumhese na inkar karo" and "Nahin chahiye heere moti na dhan daulat ki shaan", a very rare devotional song by K.J.
+There are 2 lovely songs in the movie - Kishore Kumar's "Pyār māngā hai tumhise na inkār karo" and "Nahin chahiye heere moti na dhan daulat ki shaan", a very rare devotional song by K.J.
 Yesudas and Chandrani Mukherji.

 College Girl is a Romantic Crime Thriller Drama Film based on the life of Youth and their petty mistakes leading to the trouble of life.
 The Story revolves around two sisters.
 The elder sister trying hard to earn money for her middle-class family and the younger sister, the college girl, living carelessly and eventually is cheated and raped by her lover.
 She files a case against him but could not punish him, because she needs proof.
 Her elder sister, who is a lawyer, tries to collect the evidence, but is caught by the villain, and when he tries to rape her, the college girl who was seeking vengeance for destroying her future, shoots and punishes him in the climax of the movie.
 The role of the college girl is played by Rita Bhaduri and her sister by Bindiya Goswami.
 The playboy villain is Sudhir.